On this page:

 n of what people in that group are paid.
 The “whiskers” are the 25% of outliers at each end and show the total range of what people in that group are paid.”

-Over 80, 000 people are members of the PSA.
+Over 82,000 people are members of the PSA.
 Around a third work in Auckland, a third in the Wellington region and a third around the rest of the country.
-They work for: DHBs in admin, allied and technical professions; Public Service departments; other State services – crown entities, SOEs etc; for local councils; and in community public services – contracted providers (disability, health and social services).
+They work for: Te Whatu Ora Health NZ in admin, allied and technical professions; Public Service departments; other State services – crown entities, State Owned Enterprises etc; for local councils; and in community public services – contracted providers (disability, health and social services).

 This tool is thanks to members and for members.
 You need a MyPSA login to use the tool.
 While we will make information explaining the tool public, the data itself is intended to be used by members.
 If you don’t yet have a MyPSA login, you can register for this from the MyPSA link on the front page of the PSA website.
 You just need your PSA member number.
 You’ll find this in the subject line of the last monthly PSA News newsletter emailed to you from email@example.com.

-A September 2019 pay survey of PSA members.
-27, 000 PSA members shared their pay information and we have used this to build the tool.
+A May 2022 pay survey of PSA members.
+24, 000 PSA members shared their pay information and we have used this to build the tool.
+We also ran this survey in 2019 and we’ve used this to do some analysis of pay movement.
 We plan to run future pay surveys to keep the information current and make it even more useful.

 The work our members do is varied.
 Official job titles often don’t describe the work that the jobholder does, so we’ve used the Australian and New Zealand standard classification of occupations (ANZSCO) system.
 We have adapted some of the descriptions to be as functionally descriptive as possible.
 We’ve tried to strike a balance between providing enough detail while reducing the overlap between occupations.
 If you enter your job title in the search function you will see the occupations that are most frequently associated with the given job title.